-Kent State Stark offers 20 bachelor’s, four master’s, three associate degrees and more than 30 minors, as well as the opportunity to begin coursework in more than 282 undergraduate degree programs at Kent State University.
+Kent State Stark offers more than 25 bachelor’s, master’s, online and associate degrees and more than 30 minors, as well as the opportunity to begin coursework in more than 340 undergraduate programs of study at Kent State University.
 Learn more about Kent State Stark's degrees, majors and minors.

-Kent State Stark serves more than 7,250 students year-round.
-In addition, more than 600 high school students from the Stark County area take advantage of the College Credit Plus program.
+Kent State Stark serves 7,000 students year-round.
+In addition, 900 high school students from the Stark County area take advantage of the College Credit Plus program.

-As of Fall 2016, Kent State Stark has 283 faculty.
+Kent State Stark has 225 faculty.
 The majority of full-time faculty hold a Ph.D. or a terminal degree in their field.
 All instructors hold at least a master's degree in their teaching field and Kent State Stark does not have graduate assistants teaching classes.
-The student-faculty ratio is 17-to-1; allowing dedicated professors to work closely with students, helping them achieve success inside the classroom and beyond.
+The student-faculty ratio is 21-to-1; allowing dedicated professors to work closely with students, helping them achieve success inside the classroom and beyond.